 docker-credential-ycbinary file.
 Make sure this binary file is available in

 PATHfor the user working with Docker.
 For example, if Docker is used with

 sudo, too.
 You can check this with the

 sudo.
-If everything is OK, you'll get a response like
+If everything is working, you'll get a response in the format

 If the commands run in interactive mode but fail in non-interactive mode, check the